OmarMontero94/prueba-tecnica-backend-apok-omar-montero/README.md

     http://127.0.0.1:8000/api/documentation

-and you should be ready to go, see it.
+and you should be ready to go.

 ## Testing.
 To test using the php unit testing you can use this command: